johan-windahl/musicfetch/README.md

 If you use a different package manager, install the equivalent dependency.

-## Future: YouTube Export (Outline)
+## YouTube Music Export

-- OAuth Provider: Google (Auth scopes: `youtube`, `youtube.upload`)
-- Flow: user signs in with Google → create playlist → search each Spotify track on YouTube Music/YouTube → add best match
-- Matching: prefer official audio; fallback to top search result by title + artist; use ISRC when available
-- Error handling: collect misses and duplicates; show a summary after export
-- Quotas: ensure project has sufficient YouTube Data API v3 quota; implement exponential backoff on 429
+The application now supports exporting Spotify playlists to YouTube Music:

+- Sign in with both Spotify and Google accounts
+- Select playlists you want to export
+- Click "Create in YouTube Music" button
+- The app will:
+  1. Fetch all tracks from selected Spotify playlists
+  2. Create corresponding playlists in YouTube Music
+  3. Search for matching videos on YouTube (using ISRC when available)
+  4. Add found videos to the new playlists
+  5. Display a summary of successful and failed track imports

+**Note**: YouTube Data API has quota limits.
+Large playlists may take time to export.